 Page

 Independent Auditors' Report 1

 Audited Consolidated Financial Statements

-Consolidated Statement of Financial Position 2
+Consolidated Statement of Financial Position

 Consolidated Statement of Comprehensive Income 3

 Consolidated Statement of Changes in Equity 4

 Consolidated Statement of Cash Flows

-Notes to Consolidated Financial Statements 6
+Notes to Consolidated Financial Statements

-One Montague Place 3rd Floor East Bay Street P.O.
-Box N-3231 Nassau, Bahamas Tel: +242 502 6000 Fax: +242 502 6090 ev.com
+Ernst & Young One Montague Place East Bay Street P.O.
+Box N-3231 Nassau Bahamas Tel: +242 502 6000 Fax: +242 502 6090 ey.com

-Report of Independent Auditors
+Independent Auditors' Report

-The Shareholders and Directors Bank of The Bahamas Limited
+The Shareholders and Directors Bank of the Bahamas Limited

-We have audited the consolidated financial statements of Bank of The Bahamas Limited and its subsidiaries (the "Bank") which comprise the consolidated statement of financial position as of June 30, 2014, and the related consolidated statements of comprehensive income, changes in equity and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the consolidated financial statements of Bank of The Bahamas Limited and its subsidiaries (the "Bank") which comprise the consolidated statement of financial position as of June 30, 2015, and the related consolidated statements of comprehensive income, changes in equity and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.

-Management's Responsibility for the Consolidated Financial Statements
+Management's Responsibility for the Financial Statements